grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 ### Composition Root

 Let us assume for fun that we are creating a mobile game where a player has to defend a castle.
 This game has two levels.
 Each level has a castle to defend.
 So, we can break down the domain logic into three classes: a `Game` that has two `Level`s and each of them that contain a `Castle`.
-Let us also assume that the first two classes violate the principle of separating usage from construction, i.e. that a `Game` creates its own levels and each `Level` creates its own castle.
+Let us also assume that the first two classes violate the principle of separating use from construction, i.e. that a `Game` creates its own levels and each `Level` creates its own castle.

 A `Game` class is created in the `Main()` method of the application: